vita-student-projects/DLAV_2025_DD/README.md

 Where ```depth_weight``` and ```sem_weight``` are hyperparameters that control the contribution of each auxiliary task.
 These weights can be adjusted through command-line arguments, allowing for experimentation with different training configurations.
 Setting either weight to zero effectively disables the corresponding auxiliary task.

+### Learning Rate
+The learning rate is a configurable hyperparameter (via command-line argument ``` --lr```), allowing for experimentation with different optimisation speeds, we primarily used ```lr = 1e-3```.
+A small weight decay of 1e-5 is applied to provide regularisation and prevent overfitting by penalising large weights in the model.

 ### Experiments
 We tried many different improvements, with varying success.
 Namely: